As a public school employee, you dedicate your career to the future of Florida’s students. You deserve a secure and comfortable future of your own.

 A “gap analysis” calculates the amount you’ll need to save on a monthly basis to fill the gap between your retirement income and expenses.
 You can calculate your own gap analysis, or you can work with a financial advisor or investment plan provider who can calculate it for you.

 Learn more about the investment plan providers in your district who can help you determine the amount you should be saving.

 The most important step in retirement planning is making sure you’re saving enough.
 The next step is finding the right investment — to put your savings to work for you.

 The Model Plan makes it easier for you to choose high-quality and low-cost investment products.
 These products received a seal of approval for inclusion in the Model Plan from Florida’s leading education organizations working in your best interest.

 Florida’s school employees can invest their 403(b) savings in annuities and mutual funds.
-Within the Model Plan, American Century Investments, PlanMember Services and Security Benefit offer mutual funds.
-AXA-Equitable, PlanMember Services, Security Benefit and VALIC offer annuities.
+Within The Model Plan, PlanMember Services, Security Benefit and Suncoast Credit Union offer mutual funds.
+Equitable, PlanMember Services, Security Benefit and Suncoast Credit Union offer annuities.

 Learn more about what annuities and mutual funds are and how they work.

 Many factors will impact your choice of investment options, including how much risk you’re comfortable taking.
 Be careful to compare how investment options differ in terms of the rate of return you should expect and any fees or charges.